Catholic bishop resigns after nearly two decades of service in Calgary

 McGrattan, who is 60 and a native of London, Ont., was most recently the bishop of the Diocese of Peterborough.

-Henry, who was born in 1943, was one of three Catholic bishops who criticized the Alberta government last year over its plans to protect LGBTQ students, particularly transgender children.
+Henry, who is 73, was one of three Catholic bishops who criticized the Alberta government last year over its plans to protect LGBTQ students, particularly transgender children.

 Henry called the plan totalitarian, but Education Minister Dave Eggen later said he had reached common ground with the religious leaders, based on a shared concern for having safe and caring schools.